RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/templates.md

     requests:
       storage: 20Gi
 ```
+> **NOTE**: If the formatting breaks in the output below and it doesn't validate properly in the UI, a better place to copy these from might be the original source page, [here](https://github.com/RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/blob/main/files/lab/workshop/content/templates.md).

 Once you click "**Create**" a new `PersistentVolumeClaim` of the specified size (20Gi) is automatically provisioned using the selected storage class, which is `ceph-rbd` in this exercise.